guereslib/Reproducible-Research-Things/Step8SepId.md

 # Step 8 - Separating identifying variables from your data

+Sensitive data are data that can be used to identify an individual, species, object, or location that introduces a risk of discrimination, harm, or unwanted attention.
+Major, familiar categories of sensitive data are: personal data - health and medical data - ecological data that may place vulnerable species at risk.

 Separating or de-identifying your data generally occurs to protect an indiviuals privacy.
 According to the Australian Privacy Act 1988, "personal information is de-identified if the information is no longer about an identifiable individual or an individual who is reasonaly identifiable".
 De-identified information is no longer considered personal information and can be shared.
 More information on the Commomwealth Privacy Act can be located at https://www.legislation.gov.au/Details/C2016C00979

 *De-identifiying* aims to allow data to be used by others for publishing, shaing and reuse without the possibility of individuals/location being re-identified.
 It may also be used to protect the location of archoalocial findings, cultural data of location of endanged species.